CreevekCZ/zoom-switcher-vscode-extension/README.md

 1. Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS) to open the Command Palette
 2. Type "Zoom Switcher" to see all available commands
 3. Select the command you want to use

+### Cycling Through Zoom Levels

+The extension provides two ways to cycle through your zoom levels:

+1. **Commands**:
+   - `Zoom Switcher: Cycle to Next Zoom Level` - Move to the next zoom level in the list
+   - `Zoom Switcher: Cycle to Previous Zoom Level` - Move to the previous zoom level in the list

+2. **Status Bar Click** (optional):
+   - Enable the setting `zoomSwitcher.enableStatusBarClickCycling`
+   - Left-click on the status bar item to cycle to the next zoom level

+### Setting Up Keyboard Shortcuts

+To make cycling between zoom levels even faster, you can set up keyboard shortcuts:

+1. Open the Keyboard Shortcuts editor (`Ctrl+K Ctrl+S` or `Cmd+K Cmd+S` on macOS)
+2. Search for "Zoom Switcher: Cycle"
+3. Assign your preferred keyboard shortcuts to the cycle commands

 ### 2. Using Settings Editor